 The advantage of a regional economy resides in the fact that the men of the region know better the problems of their own territory and would consecrate their efforts with greater interest and enthusiasm in their development.
 Culture would also stand to gain in values and significance.
 Kropotkin was right in exalting for example the arts in the free cities of the Middle Ages.
-You must not forget however that the results will be more fecund depending on the temperament, intelligence and regional spirit, not through isostanding political and social divergences, which might separate the interested parties.
-In this way, it is possible to organize a magnificent network of relations and exchanges, on an entire national scale, without the precondition of a sole regime regulating life and production on a monopolistic basis.
+You must not forget however that the results will be more fecund depending on the temperament, intelligence and regional spirit, not through isolation but through a mature and permanent contact with other regions and the outside world.